microsoft/dotnet-apiport/docs/Console/README.md

 The `-b` flag will show any APIs that may have different behavior between versions of .NET Framework due to breaking changes that have been made.
-The full list can be found by examining [Application Compatibility in the .NET Framework][Breaking Changes].
-For the full list of breaking changes we analyze against, look [here](BreakingChanges.md).
+The entire list of breaking changes in .NET Framework can be found by examining [Application Compatibility in the .NET Framework][Breaking Changes].
+For the list of breaking changes we analyze against, look [here](BreakingChanges.md).

 **Analyzing a directory and show any non-portable APIs**